-The Company was assisted by an external valuation expert in determining the appropriate interest rate for discounting its leases based on credit risk, the weighted average term of the leases and other economic variables.
-A weighted average incremental borrowing in a range of 0.1% to 6.7% was used to discount future lease payments in the calculation of the lease liability on the date of initial application of the Standard.
+The Company was assisted by external third party valuation expert in determining the appropriate interest rate for discounting its leases based on: credit risk, the weighted average term of the leases and other economic variables.
+A weighted average incremental borrowing in a range of 1% to 6.7% was used to discount future lease payments in the calculation of the lease liability on the date of initial application of the standard (IFRS 16).

-NOTE 10:- LEASES (Cont.)
+Note 11: Leases (Cont.)

-d.
-Disclosures in respect of right-of-use assets:
+c.
+Disclosures in respect of Right- of- Use assets: